Chart Color Schemes

 Ryde - North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Ryde - North shows exceptional health outcomes with low prevalence of common conditions across all ages.
-Private health cover is high at approximately 60% of its total population of 12,788, compared to Greater Sydney's 62.1%.
+Ryde - North shows excellent health outcomes with a low prevalence of common conditions across all ages.
+Private health cover is high at about 60% of its total population of 12,788 people, compared to Greater Sydney's 62.1%.

-The most prevalent medical conditions are arthritis and mental health issues, affecting 6.0% and 5.9% respectively.
-76.1% report no medical ailments, close to Greater Sydney's 77.6%.
-Ryde - North has 17.1% residents aged 65 and over (3,656 people), with seniors' health outcomes largely matching the general population's profile.
+The most prevalent conditions are arthritis and mental health issues, affecting 6.0% and 5.9% respectively.
+About 76.1% of residents report no medical ailments, slightly lower than Greater Sydney's 77.6%.
+Around 17.1% of residents are aged 65 or over (3,656 people).
+Seniors' health outcomes align with the general population's profile.

 Frequently Asked Questions - Health